Arecibo Observatory: History

 Damage to the telescope by 2017's Hurricane Maria led NSF again to suggest closing the observatory.
 A consortium led by the University of Central Florida (UCF) proposed to manage the observatory and cover much of the operations and maintenance costs, and in 2018, NSF made UCF's consortium the new site operators, though no specific actions or funding were announced.

 On August 6, 2020, an auxiliary cable broke on the telescope, followed by a main cable on November 7.
 The NSF announced that they would decommission the telescope through controlled demolition, but that the other facilities on the observatory would remain operational.
 Before demolition could occur, remaining support cables from one tower rapidly failed in the morning of December 1, 2020, causing the instrument platform to crash through the dish, shearing off the tops of the support towers, and partially damaging some of the other buildings, though with no injuries.
 NSF officials said in 2020 that they aimed to have the other observatory facilities operational as soon as possible and were considering rebuilding a new telescope instrument in its place.
-However, in 2022, the NSF announced the telescope will not be rebuilt but an educational facility would be established on the site.
-The following year, NSF picked a consortium of universities—Cold Spring Harbor Laboratory in New York; the University of Maryland, Baltimore County; the University of Puerto Rico, Río Piedras Campus in San Juan; and the University of the Sacred Heart, also in San Juan—to set up and run an education center called Arecibo C3 (Arecibo Center for Culturally Relevant and Inclusive Science Education, Computational Skills, and Community Engagement).
+However, in 2022, the NSF announced the telescope would not be rebuilt but an educational facility would be established on the site.
+The following year, NSF picked a consortium of universities—Cold Spring Harbor Laboratory in New York; the University of Maryland, Baltimore County; the University of Puerto Rico, Río Piedras Campus, in San Juan; and the University of the Sacred Heart, also in San Juan—to set up and run an education center called Arecibo C3 (Arecibo Center for Culturally Relevant and Inclusive Science Education, Computational Skills, and Community Engagement).